 - Stairway steps that are different heights

 If any of these obstacles caused you to fall and injure yourself, the property owner could be held liable and you could be entitled to compensation.
-Our slip and fall lawyers in Macon understand how devastating a slip and fall injury can be, and we are prepared to fight for fair compensation.
+Our Macon slip and fall lawyers understand how devastating a slip and fall injury can be, and we are prepared to fight for fair compensation.

 Fill out a Free Case Evaluation form today to discuss your legal options.